Korean

 Mo 14:40-15:45We 14:40-15:45Section/Call Number

-Sue YoonThis course provides basic training in listening, speaking, reading, and writing in Korean.
-Introductory Korean A is equivalent to the first half of First Year Korean I.
+Hyunkyu YiThis course is designed to develop basic skills in speaking, listening, reading and writing in Korean.
+Introductory Korean B is the equivalent to the second half of First Year Korean I.

 Course Number